Amar825/brain-ct-classification-CNN/README.md

 ## 🧾 Project Overview

 ### Objective
-We aim to train a deep learning model that can accurately detect hemorrhages in CT scan images of the brain.
+The aim is to train a deep learning model that can accurately detect hemorrhages in CT scan images of the brain.
 This is critical in medical diagnostics, where rapid identification can be life-saving.

 ---
 ## Background

 ### Why Deep Learning?